senx/WarpFleetSynchronizer/README.md

-# WarpFleet Synchronizer
+# WarpFleet™ Synchronizer

-This Web server aims to synchronize git repositories and serve macros for the WarpFleet resolver
+This Web server aims to synchronize git repositories and serve macros for the WarpFleet™ resolver

 ## Configuration sample